 However, more rvalues mean more overhead from rvalues as well as the dependencies between them.
 The result is that adding features often reduces performance.

-Making this even more sad is that most of the rvalues are not used.
+Making this even sadder is that most of the rvalues are not used.
 During a page load, for example, we create thousands of rvalues to properly isolate the different parts of all of the tasks that we are rendering.
 Most of the time, though, the user doesn’t make changes that would benefit from these rvalues.
 Instead, they switch to a different project and we have to spend even more time tearing down these data structures.

 Finally, code that’s split into many rvalues is hard to debug because the order of execution is controlled by the framework.